 Married to Rose Schroeter Bachman on September 1, 1967, in Norwalk

 Two grandchildren, Christopher J. (1995-) and Emily N. Bachman (?-?)

-Last local address: 1 Testa Place, South Norwalk and 74 Dry Hill Road, Norwalk
+Last local addresses: 1 Testa Place, South Norwalk, and 74 Dry Hill Road, Norwalk

 Service number: RA11809194

 Unit: 5th Infantry Division, 77th Armor Regiment, 1st Battalion, D Company, Medical Platoon